kushalsamant/coherence/projects.md

 kNOw Smoking A short film about the experiences of the nicotine addicts.
 [The Swedavia Bromma Stockholm Airport Challenge (International)](https://kushalsamant.github.io/projects.html).
 Residence, Kudal.
 Client: Jayaram Londhe.
-<a href="https://kushalsamant.github.io/projects/bridging_emotions.html">Final Architectural Thesis (Bridging Emotions)</a> - Explored the utility value of space around the Sea Link Bridge, Mumbai and proposed architectural design to treat citywide clinical depression.
+<a href="https://kushalsamant.github.io/projects/bridging_emotions.html">Final Architectural Thesis (Bridging Emotions) - Explored the utility value of space around the Sea Link Bridge, Mumbai and proposed architectural design to treat citywide clinical depression</a>.
 Shortlisted for University of Westminster Design Trophy at International Rank No. 4.
 [Shortlisted for Landscape Design Trophy for 2 consecutive years](https://kushalsamant.github.io/projects.html).
-Shortlisted for Annual NASA Design Competition for 5 consecutive years / <a href="https://kushalsamant.github.io/projects/perspicacity.html" rel="noopener noreferrer" target="_blank">Perspicacity</a>.
+Shortlisted for Annual NASA Design Competition for 5 consecutive years.
+<a href="https://kushalsamant.github.io/projects/perspicacity.html" rel="noopener noreferrer" target="_blank">Perspicacity</a>.
 Android Application for Archiperspecta with Pawan Hegde.
 [Ouch - An animated film about incidents in the lives of Mumbaikars](https://kushalsamant.github.io/projects.html).
 Editorial Team for Annual Architectural Magazine, Oculus 5 of KLS GIT, Belgaum.
-<a href="https://kushalsamant.github.io/projects/catalytic_corridor.html" rel="noopener noreferrer" target="_blank">Catalytic Corridor</a> - LAjournal Design Competition (Landscape, India).
+<a href="https://kushalsamant.github.io/projects/catalytic_corridor.html" rel="noopener noreferrer" target="_blank">Catalytic Corridor - LAjournal Design Competition (Landscape, India)</a>.
-<a href="https://kushalsamant.github.io/projects/urban_insert_design.html" rel="noopener noreferrer" target="_blank">Urban Insert Design</a> - Proposed a way to cure religious tension and ongoing riots in the Old city and the Fort, Belgaum using socio economic principles of urban design and space making.
+<a href="https://kushalsamant.github.io/projects/urban_insert_design.html" rel="noopener noreferrer" target="_blank">Urban Insert Design - Proposed a way to cure religious tension and ongoing riots in the Old city and the Fort, Belgaum using socio economic principles of urban design and space making</a>.
 Book Store Interior Design - Proposed redesigning an old watch tower into a bookstore inside the military cantonment/camp area of Belgaum.
 <a href="https://kushalsamant.github.io/projects/processism.html">Processism</a>.
 Admission Brochure 2012 of KLS GIT, Belgaum.